MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxvolumechangelevelnotification.md

 ## -description

-TBD - The AcxVolumeChangeLevelNotification function provides the ability to notify (TBD - what??) of volume level changes.
+The AcxVolumeChangeLevelNotification function sends a notification of a volume level change on an ACXVOLUME object so that acx can generate a corresponding event.

 ## -parameters

 ### -param Volume

-An ACXVOLUME Object.
+An ACXVOLUME object whose volume level has changed.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -remarks